hermangroup/docs/introduction/information.rst

 DAP
   Decentralized Application Protocol.
-This term describes an application running on top of the Dash DAPI platform.
+This term describes an application running on top of the Historia DAPI platform.

 DAP Client
-  An HTTP Client that connects to DAPI and enables Dash blockchain users to read and write data to their DAP Space.
+  An HTTP Client that connects to DAPI and enables Historia blockchain users to read and write data to their DAP Space.

 DAP Schema
-  A Dash Schema document extending the Dash System Schema to define consensus data and rules within a DAP contract.
+  A Historia Schema document extending the Historia System Schema to define consensus data and rules within a DAP contract.

 DAP Space